Teen who suffocated in van: 'Tell my mom I love her'

-CINCINNATI --Authorities pledged on Thursday to find out what went wrong in the death of a 16-year-old boy they say became trapped by a minivan bench seat in a school parking lot and whose body was found about six hours after he first called 911.
+CINCINNATI, Ohio --Authorities in Cincinnati pledged on Thursday to find out what went wrong in the death of a 16-year-old boy they say became trapped by a minivan bench seat in a school parking lot and whose body was found about six hours after he first called 911.

 Police Chief Eliot Isaac said something went "terribly wrong" in Kyle Plush's death.
-He said a dispatcher was put on administrative leave and the actions of all personnel involved will be reviewed.
+A dispatcher was put on administrative leave, and the actions of all personnel involved will be reviewed.

 Hamilton County prosecutor Joe Deters said his office is trying to identify experts to help its own probe with the coroner's office.
 The coroner ruled the teenager died of asphyxia, from his chest being compressed.